 These rates are universally accepted as the base interest rate to price loans and other debt instruments by financial institutions worldwide.

 LIBOR rate is regarded as the world’s most important number since its origin in the mid-1980s.
-Its discontinuation in the next three years will bring about crucial changes in the financial markets.
+Its discontinuation in the next three years will bring about crucial changes in the financial market.
 Currently, it forms the basis of $260 trillion of loans and derivatives (Source: The Economist).
 Alternatives to LIBOR can be:

 - Secured Overnight Funding Rate (SOFR) for US Dollar;

 - Sterling Overnight Index Average (SONIA) for pound Sterling;

 - Swiss Average Rate Overnight (SARON) for Swiss Franc; and